marcellio4/WirelessLogicTest/README.md

 # Scraper Api to get all products from websites

-This api will return json object will all products options in format:
+This api will return json object of products options in format:
 ```json
 [
     {